top of page

 Panic Attacks

-Panic attack is not uncommon.
+Panic attacks are not uncommon.
 It’s described as a sudden rush of intense fear or discomfort that comes out of the blue, often accompanied with:

 • Heart racing, trembling or sweating